-Under the UK Government’s Covid-19 recovery strategy, presented by Prime Minister Boris Johnson on 11 May 2020, people are able to drive to open parks and spaces “irrespective of distance, so long as they respect social distancing guidance while they are there”.
+Under the UK Government’s Covid-19 recovery strategy, people are now permitted to drive to open parks and spaces “irrespective of distance, so long as they respect social distancing guidance while they are there”.

-However, as the guidelines in England differ to those in other UK countries, the strategy states: “When travelling to outdoor spaces, it is important that people respect the rules in Scotland, Wales and Northern Ireland and do not travel to different parts of the UK where it would be inconsistent with guidance or regulations issued by the relevant devolved administration.”
+However, as the guidelines in England differ to those in other parts of the UK, the strategy states: “When travelling to outdoor spaces, it is important that people respect the rules in Scotland, Wales and Northern Ireland and do not travel to different parts of the UK where it would be inconsistent with guidance or regulations issued by the relevant devolved administration.”

 The new rules have sparked dismay in tourist hotspots such as Cornwall and the Lake District, where heads of tourism are concerned the influx of visitors will undermine efforts to tackle the spread of Covid-19.